 The virtual farm experience sparked an opportunity for wonder from the kids so they could think of an animal they would like to learn more about.
 The kids took notes, drew their animal, and recorded a fact on their animal to contribute to a whole group compilation of a digital mural, BETWEEN OUR TWO CLASSES, which you saw at the top of this blog post.

-Check out the variety of experiences that came from our garden exploration and led us into our play at the farm in the table below, and be sure to check out our lesson plan at the bottom of this post to learn more of the details on facilitation and supplemental pieces can be found in chapter 5 of our Innovating Play book!
+Check out the variety of experiences that came from our garden exploration and led us into our play at the farm in the table below.
+Our lesson plan with details on facilitation and supplemental pieces can be found in chapter 5 of our Innovating Play book!